 The Government is giving money to schools to help children from lower income families do their very best.

-If you receive Pupil Premium Free School Meals, you will be allocated up to £80 of funding per term for your child to help to pay for those little extras or to help out, for example:
+If you receive Pupil Premium Free School Meals, our school will allocate your child up to £80 per term of the funding to help to pay for those little extras, for example:

 How does it work

 - First, check if you qualify – it is not just if you are unemployed, so please look at the list below.